steffytw/mongodb-learning/README.md

 # MongoDB

-MongoDB is a cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
-MongoDB is developed by MongoDB Inc.
+* MongoDB is a cross-platform document-oriented database program.
+* Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.

-### What is MongoDB good for?
+* MongoDB is developed by MongoDB Inc.
-MongoDB is great for transactional stores where performance is a concern.
-Its also great when the data structure is going to evolve over time, as its schema-less operations allow you to update the data on the fly.
+* MongoDB is great for transactional stores where performance is a concern.
+* Its also great when the data structure is going to evolve over time, as its schema-less operations allow you to update the data on the fly.
 ## Connection Setup
 ```
 steffy@steffy:~/mongodb-linux-x86_64-ubuntu1804-4.4.0/bin$ mongo "mongodb+srv://cluster0.c2bvg.mongodb.net/<dbname>" --username steffy